kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/api-controllers/index.md

 By doing this, the action will only be available through the HTTP protocol with the [JSON Query Endpoint](/core/2/guides/main-concepts/api#json-query-endpoint).
 :::

-## Request Input
+## KuzzleRequest Input

-The `handler` of an API action receives an instance of [Request](/core/2/framework/classes/request) object.
+The `handler` of an API action receives an instance of [KuzzleRequest](/core/2/framework/classes/kuzzle-request object.
 This object represents an API request and **contains both the client input and client contextual information**.

-The arguments of requests sent to the Kuzzle API are available in the [Request.input](/core/2/framework/classes/request-input) property.
+The arguments of requests sent to the Kuzzle API are available in the [KuzzleRequest.input](/core/2/framework/classes/request-input) property.

 The main available properties are the following:
  - `controller`: API controller name